Welcome to TechRadar's Shadow of the Tomb Raider Review: how did the final part in Lara's rebooted trilogy hold up?

-The slow-moving stealth sections offer a welcome break from more high-octane sequences, with more in common with Predator or Rambo than the Indiana Jones films that Tomb Raider is so clearly in debt to.
+The slow-moving stealth sections offer a welcome break from more high-octane gameplay, with more in common with Predator or Rambo than the Indiana Jones films that Tomb Raider is so clearly in debt to.
 You’ll be plastering yourself in mud to scurry around undetected, and only a certain amount of bloodletting is mandatory – though taking out every enemy one-by-one is still the simplest way to get through any level.

-Shadow of the Tomb Raider really tries to interrogate the game’s violence, with Lara often reminded of her own rising bodycount even as she tries to save others from execution at the hands of Trinity’s cultists.
-As the game progresses, however, the disjunct between gunning down henchmen and softly weeping about it at your campsite gets more and more pronounced.
+Shadow of the Tomb Raider tries to interrogate the game’s violence, with Lara often reminded of her own rising bodycount even as she tries to save others from execution at the hands of Trinity’s cultists.
+As the game progresses, however, the odd disjunct between gunning down henchmen and softly weeping about it at your campsite gets more and more pronounced.